 The expansion of manufacturing in other areas of the world and the invention of synthetic fibres have all contributed to the decline of traditional wool processing capacity in Britain.
 It is now cheaper to send wool all the way to China and back for scouring than it is to have it done here.

 Modern practice and Native breed wool

 This situation presented Exmoor Horn Wool with a dilemma.
-From an ethical point of view, we decided that we should support our indigenous industries.
-As we expect our customers to support us and our indigenous sheep.
+From an ethical point of view, we decided that we should support our indigenous industries, since we in our turn expect our customers to support us and our indigenous sheep.

 All processing, apart from shearing obviously, could have been done abroad far more cheaply.
 We chose to use what remains of the expertise and immense knowledge in the British wool industry.
-So our fleeces were scoured in Bradford, have been spun in Devon and Yorkshire.
-They are dyed in Scotland and Yorkshire, knitted into socks in Leicestershire and Scotland.
-Finally knitted into pullovers in Nottinghamshire and Somerset.
+So our fleeces were scoured in Bradford, and have been spun in Devon and Yorkshire.
+The yarn is then dyed in Scotland and Yorkshire, knitted into socks in Leicestershire and Scotland and finally knitted into pullovers in Nottinghamshire and Somerset.